New test which identifies one of the causes of recurrent miscarriage

 The C4M2 gene

 The C4M2 gene is partly responsible for normal clotting in our body and if it has an abnormality "variation" it will result in blood clotting disorders (sticky blood).
 We have known for a number of years that increased clotting in the mother’s body can lead to miscarriage or implantation failure by the reducing the blood flow to the embryo at a very early stage of its implantation in the womb.
 What is new following the discovery of the C4M2 variant is that it is not necessarily the mother who is always responsible for the clotting disorders but in some case it can be the father by passing the abnormal gene to the embryo!
 Also, it appears that this abnormality is not uncommon as was initially thought with an incidence rate of 22% in couples going through IVF and 15% in the general population.
-If either the man or the woman is a carrier of this genetic variation they have almost 75% chance of not having a live birth!!

 How does the C4M2 test work?